neha-r-p/Sprint-Challenge-Applied-Javascript/README.md

     An event is any interaction a user has with a website, such as a click, hover, scroll, etc.

 3. What is an event listener?
+    An event listener is put on an element and given a callback depending on the event type.
+When the event is triggered, the callback is run.

 4. Why would we convert a NodeList into an Array?